franck-paul/neodark/README.md

 Style generation
 ----------------

-in scss subfolder, do :
+in main theme folder, do :

-    sass -watch .:..
+    compass watch